GerHobbelt/pylene/doc/source/python/first_step.rst

 * The ``Pylene-numpy`` library, which converts Pylene images into Numpy arrays.
 * The ``pylena`` module, which binds some Pylene algorithms in Python.

-For instance, the ``pylena`` module is under development and is currently empty.
+Currently, the ``pylena`` module is under development and is empty.
 However, it is possible to create a Python module using `Pybind11 <https://pybind11.readthedocs.io>`_ and the ``Pylene-numpy`` library.
 This is described in the next section.

 Installation
 ^^^^^^^^^^^^

-Before continuing, it is advised to read this section about the Pylene installation.
+Before continuing, it is advised to read :ref:doc:`this section</tutorial/installation>` about the Pylene installation.

 This subsection describe how to get the ``Pylene-numpy`` library.
 Two methods are explained :